cmu-phil/tetrad-fx/README.md

 1. The idea is that you start a project by loading a dataset or making one of a stock set of simulations.
 The dataset currently cannot have discrete variables with more than 3 categories.
+This data is placed in the Data tab and cannot be removed inside the project.

-1. The knowledge tab currently lets you indicate tiered knowledge only.
+1. The Knowledge tab currently lets you indicate tiered background knowledge only.
 The tiers are selected from the variables in dataset using regex filtering.
+The tiers can be interpreted as giveing temporal information.

 1. The Insights tab contains some information about variable.
 Currently this contains a Valence tool that lets gives the user some information about the variables in the dataset, which is not